 Physical trauma resulting in cancer is relatively rare.
 Claims that breaking a bone resulted in bone cancer, for example, have never been proven.
 Similarly, physical trauma is not accepted as a cause for cervical cancer, breast cancer, or brain cancer.
 One accepted source is frequent, long-term application of hot objects to the body.
 It is possible that repeated burns on the same part of the body, such as those produced by charcoal hand warmers, may produce skin cancer, especially if carcinogenic chemicals are also present.
 Frequently drinking scalding hot tea may produce esophageal cancer.

 For example, the daughters of women who have breast cancer have significantly higher levels of estrogen and progesterone than the daughters of women without breast cancer.
-These higher hormone levels may explain why these women have higher risk of breast cancer, even in the absence of a breast-cancer gene.
+These higher hormone levels may explain why these women have higher risk of breast cancer, even in the absence of a breast cancer gene.
 Similarly, men of African ancestry have significantly higher levels of testosterone than men of European ancestry, and have a correspondingly much higher level of prostate cancer.
-Men of Asian ancestry, with the lowest levels of testosterone-activating androstanediol glucuronide, have the lowest levels of prostate cancer.

 Excepting the rare transmissions that occur with pregnancies and only a marginal few organ donors, cancer is generally not a transmissible disease.
 The main reason for this is tissue graft rejection caused by MHC incompatibility.
 In humans and other vertebrates, the immune system uses MHC antigens to differentiate between "self" and "non-self" cells because these antigens are different from person to person.
 When non-self antigens are encountered, the immune system reacts against the appropriate cell.
 Such reactions may protect against tumor cell engraftment by eliminating implanted cells.